inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 ## Proposed Modular Design of 4 bit CLA adder using Synopsys Custom Compiler tool:
 To implement 4 bit CLA adder using CMOS mirror logic, modular design apporach is adopted.
 Modular design approach is a design principle that subdivides a system into smaller parts called modules/blocks, which can be independently created, modified, replaced, or exchanged with other modules/blocks or reused in other systems.

+Proposed modular design shown in Fig 5. subdivides 4 bit CLA adder IP block in smaller circuit blocks, i.e carry circuit, sum circuit, generate circuit, and propagate circuit blocks.
+Further, generate circuit block is divided into AND circuit block and propagate circuit block is divided into OR circuit block.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155844920-e582ce81-38ad-4885-857e-493f073d6892.png">
 </p>